Mathematics

 Q: I’ve heard that A level maths is hard.
 Is the step up from GCSE really big?

-A: The short answer is yes, but that is why mathematics is so rewarding and so well respected as a qualification.
+A: The short answer is yes, and that is why mathematics is so rewarding and so well respected as a qualification.
 Even if you have been good at maths since primary school, it is not possible to be successful at A level without putting in the time and effort.
-Homework cannot be quickly polished off in half an hour on a Sunday afternoon, it takes time - around 4½ hours each week outside the classroom.
+Homework cannot be quickly finished at the last minute, it takes time, around 4½ hours each week outside the classroom.
 Once you have established a system with a good routine of doing some mathematics every day, you can make the step up.

 Edexcel